MarcelMeurer/WVD-Hydra/README.md

 - Delete a host with VM: /rest/sessionhosts/\<SessionHost-Guid\>/delete
   - GET
   - Return:
     - A guid to query the state of the task

+- Change VM size and/or OS-disk size a host with VM (note: VM will be started and stopped): /rest/sessionhosts/\<SessionHost-Guid\>/resize
+  - POST
+    - The body can contain (one or both settings):
+      - VmSize:	String; e.g. Standard_D8as_v5
+      - DiskSizeGb:	Int; Size of the OS-Disk in GByte (increase only; the VM is also started to expand the partition)
+  - Return:
+    - A guid to query the state of the task